The why, when and how of updating your website content.

 How often should you update your website content?

-There’s no hard-and-fast answer to this question and it really depends on the type of content and how often you can manage it (small business owners are busy enough as it is!).
+There’s no hard-and-fast answer to this question and it really depends on the type of content and how often you can manage it (small business owners are busy enough as it is).

-With that said, core website pages such as your homepage and about page could benefit from being updated every six months or so.
+With that said, core website pages such as your homepage and About page could benefit from being updated every six months or so.
 Other pieces of content such as evergreen articles and landing pages should be updated more regularly to ensure they’re relevant and informative.

 Also consider the performance of individual pages.
 If a piece of content such as a landing page or long-form article was once generating traffic to your site but has started to slow down, it may be a sign that it’s time to update.